artsmia/listen/README.md

 # Listen!

-*Listen!* is a sound sequencer application that allows users to remix recorded music and sound interpretations, recorded by Minnesota musicians, of 21 objects in the MIA's collection.
+*Listen!* is a sound remixing application that allows users to remix recorded music and sound interpretations, recorded by Minnesota musicians, of 21 objects in the MIA's collection.